- Ievoli Sun

 - Classification society

 On 30 October 2000, at 4:30 am, the MRCC (Marine Rescue Co-ordination Centre), CROSS Corsen, received a distress call from the Ievoli Sun, a chemical tanker flying the Italian flag.
-The vessel, en route from Fawley (UK) to Barcelona with 14 crew members and 6,000 tonnes of chemicals, was 45 nautical miles north of the island of Batz.
+The vessel, en route from Fawley (UK) to Barcelona with 14 crew members and 6,000 tonnes of chemicals, was 45 nautical miles north of the island of Batz in the midst of a storm.

 The captain reported a leak in the bow section of the double bottom.
 The Atlantic maritime Prefect in Brest sent the Abeille Flandre, based at Ushant island, to assist the vessel.
 A Super Frelon helicopter and an evaluation team arrived on site at 8:05 am and, considering the gravity of the situation, began to winch the crew to safety.
 The rescue operation ended successfully at 9:20 am.
 At 12:00, the maritime Prefect activated the POLMAR Sea Plan.